pradyunsg/sphinx-theme-builder/docs/errors.md

 **What you can do:** Configure the NodeJS version in the theme's `pyproject.toml` file.

+## node-version-mismatch

+This error indicates that the NodeJS version in the nodeenv does not match what was configured in the `pyproject.toml` file.

+**What you can do:** Typically, this is only seen when {ref}`the default NodeJS handling is overridden<controlling-nodejs>` and is a symptom of misconfiguration (either of sphinx-theme-builder or within the environment).
+Ensure that a matching NodeJS version for the project being build is available and, if so, delete the `.nodeenv` directory and try again.

+If this happens while performing multiple builds of the same theme in parallel (which is not supported at this time), this is likely caused by a race condition due to the lack of support for this mode of usage.
+You'll need to ensure that no parallel builds are occurring in the same directory.

 ## missing-theme-conf

 This error indicates that the `theme.conf` file for the theme could not be